 Is Kale Bad for Guinea Pigs? | Possible Risks

-Can I feed my guinea pig kale if it contains some nutrients that can cause health problems?
-Yes, you can but in smaller serving sizes and not every day.
+You can feed your guinea pig kale, even it contains some nutrients that can cause health problems, but in smaller serving sizes and not every day.
 Let’s see what are the possible risks of giving your guinea pigs kale.

 If kale is served in high amounts and also too often, the guinea pig will be begging for water and will urinate even more.
 This is not a life or death situation, but the serving sizes have to be moderate.
 After all, too much sodium affects high blood pressure as well.

 Guinea pigs cannot digest sugars properly.
 The stomach of the guinea pig is fragile, and sugars can cause them cramps or aches.

 Unfortunately, guinea pigs can get bladder stones by eating kale, but only if you give it to them in large serving sizes and every day.
 Vegetables that are rich in calcium, such as kale and spinach can cause some urinary problems or other complications in guinea pigs.

 It’s recommended not to give guinea pigs a lot of these vegetables and owners need to focus on the food that is low in calcium.
 Feed vegetables like kale and spinach in moderation to your adult guinea pigs due to the high content of calcium.